 Romney later contrasted the size of government under President Kennedy, which predated the creation of Medicare and Medicaid, to where it is today – 37 percent of GDP or one-third larger than it was in the early 1960s.
 “We’re inches away from not having a free economy,” he said.
 “I would not raise the debt ceiling unless we had cut, cap and balance,” referring to a House GOP plan for imposing spending cuts and restraints and passing a balanced budget amendment.

 When asked to explain why he raised taxes to help balance Massachusetts’ budget during his term in office, Romney denied the charge.
-“I don’t believe in raising taxes, and as governor I cut taxes 19 times and didn’t raise taxes.”
+“I don’t believe in raising taxes,” he said, “and as governor I cut taxes 19 times and didn’t raise taxes.”

 Yet a new report in Politico, based on a presentation Massachusetts made to Standard & Poor’s in 2004, shows that Massachusetts in the wake of the 2002 economic downturn raised taxes and fees by more than $1 billion through a tax amnesty, “tax loophole” legislation and increases in fees.
 Romney critics at the time charged the plan was “a stealth tax,” Politico reported.